scostas54/scostas54.github.io/index.md

   </tr>
 </table>

-The system has many different sensors to monitor different parameters such as humidity, temperature, CO2 ...
+The system has many different sensors to monitor different parameters such as humidity, temperature, CO2...

 The purpose is to act directly on these variables through the use of different devices such as fans, humidifiers and custom led panels.
-These sensors are controlled with an **ESP32**, this microcontroller has integrated Wifi and the threshold of the sensors can be changed by means of an HTTP request through an Internet browser.
+There is also a small water pump that moves the water continusiously to avoid the formation of biological sediments.
+These sensors are controlled with an **ESP32**, this microcontroller has integrated WIFI and the threshold of the sensors can be changed by means of an HTTP request through an Internet browser.

 <table>
   <tr>